Premier League Football is the most followed football in the world. Want to learn some interesting facts about The Premier League? Then read on!

 The competition ‘Premier League’ only began on the 20th February 1992.
 However, the top tier was founded in 1888.

-Just 20 clubs belong in the top tier as of the 2019/2020 season which are: Arsenal, Aston Villa, AFC Bournemouth, Brighton and Hove Albion, Burnley, Chelsea, Crystal Palace, Everton, Leicester, Liverpool, Manchester City, Manchester United, Newcastle United, Norwich City, Sheffield United, Southampton, Tottenham Hotspur, Watford, West Ham United & Wolverhampton Wanderers
+Just 20 clubs belong in the top tier as of the 2020/2021 season which are: Arsenal, Aston Villa, Brighton and Hove Albion, Burnley, Chelsea, Crystal Palace, Everton, Fulham, Leeds United, Leicester City, Liverpool, Manchester City, Manchester United, Newcastle United, Sheffield United, Southampton, Tottenham Hotspur, West Bromich Albion, West Ham United & Wolverhampton Wanderers

 Man United have won the Premier League title the most times with an incredible 13 times.
 However in all time top tier football – Man United are still on top with 20 titles.